Michelle Legge

 This article has been fact checked and reviewed as per our editorial policy.

-Wondering what the best DeFi projects are in 2024?
-From dexes to DAOs to lending protocols, we're looking at the top DeFi projects based on total value locked in 2024 for you to research.
+Wondering what the best DeFi projects and protocols are in 2026?
+From dexes to DAOs to lending protocols, we're looking at the top DeFi projects based on total value locked in 2026 for you to research.

-The most popular largest DeFi protocols by TVL are as follows:
+The biggest DeFi protocols by TVL are as follows:

 ProtocolCategoryTVLChains